 The following is an excerpt from an article appearing in Cosmetics Business in November 2018.
 To read the entire article, click here.

 Supercritical fluid extraction is an increasingly popular processing technique.
+It is used for processing cannabis, hemp, and making products as diverse as vape cartridges, edibles, cosmetics and even CBD Lube.
 In spite of its expanded usage, however, few people actually understand what it means.

 Supercritical fluid extraction was first developed by the Germans in the 1930s.
 The most visual description is to imagine a pot of boiling water on the stove.